henrysxie/intro_python/README.md

 >>> z = add(3, 4)
 >>> print z
 ```
-a and b are variables that the function `add` takes
+a and b are variables that the function `add` takes, a.k.a.
+ARGUMENTS

 Practice problems:
 ```